tarsislimadev/readmission/README.md

 # readmission

-For managing Redis databases, link PHPMyAdmin.
+For managing Redis databases, like PHPMyAdmin.

 ## How to use